ivanneto02/advent-of-code/README.md

 Final solution: [./day8](./day8)

+# Day 9

+(4:53 AM).
+Today was painful.
+I had an issue with part 1 where I was only taking single-digit numbers into account.
+After fixing up the issue, I was able to get the right answer.
+Part 2 was a bit more complicated but nothing insane.
+It is quadratic complexity, so it takes about 15 seconds to run.
+However both solutions are pretty straightforward, and involves first creating the "representation" array, then using two different algorithms to move the file blocks to the left.

 # Timekeeping

 ```
       --------Part 1--------   --------Part 2--------
 Day       Time   Rank  Score       Time   Rank  Score
+  9   03:15:10  14920      0   07:48:58  16695      0
   8   03:14:34  13582      0   04:06:18  14188      0
   7   02:54:17  14085      0   03:27:13  14005      0
   6   19:21:55  61712      0       >24h  44174      0